 You can get a wide variety of sounds by hitting different areas on the same bucket or by stacking buckets on top of each other.
 You can also use duct tape to sandwich some felt on the bottom surface (the one you will hit with the stick) to get some variations in sound.
 I also highly recommend getting some rope or drilling some vent holes in the buckets to keep them from air locking (being stuck) when you stack them for transport or storage.

 I generally find that buckets from the same company/brand are less likely to lock.

 Keeping to the theme of bucket drumming, don’t forget to buy an additional bucket that you will use as a throne.
 This bucket should be comfortable and sturdy enough to sustain your weight.
-You can also get a tiny bucket to store your sticks, mallets and small percussions like tambourines, shakers and cabasa.
+You can also get a tiny bucket to store your drum sticks, mallets, and small percussions like tambourines, shakers, and Cabasa.

 You can also check out Remo’s bucket drums catalog which has a wide variety of buckets and ‘rhythm-lids’ that are made especially for street/bucket drummers.

 The bucket drumming technique is similar to the conventional technique for playing a drum set.
 The choice of sticks invariably boils down to personal preference.
 There are no special sticks for bucket drumming but there are some special considerations that can save you a lot of money in the long run.

 Sticks can be a tricky pursuit when it comes to bucket drumming.
 If you choose something light, it will help you play faster but the sticks will also break easily.

 If you choose something heavy, it will last longer and sound louder; but it can dent and damage the bucket.
 Since the front end of drums sticks are tapered, they tend to crack or split fast.
 Due to this, there is a growing trend of playing with the back end of the stick.